AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Envelop icon

-In 2021, 4 out of 10 motor vehicle fatalities in Pennsylvania involved speeding, a total of 457 car crashes and 500 deaths.
+In 2023, almost a quarter of motor vehicle fatalities in Pennsylvania involved speeding, a total of 280 deaths.
 Damages and deaths aside, if you’re found guilty of speeding in Pennsylvania, you could face points on your driver’s license, fines, surcharges, a license suspension, and a higher premium for your car insurance.
-Is it worth it?
-Of course not.

 How Speeding Tickets Affect Auto Insurance Rates in Pennsylvania

-Car insurance rates in Pennsylvania rise by an average of 19 percent after a driver gets a speeding ticket.
-For the average person paying around $1,496 annually, their rate will go up to $1,787.
+Car insurance in Pennsylvania rises by an average of 6 percent after a driver gets a speeding ticket.
+For the average person paying around $1,939 annually, their rate will go up to $2,051.

 However, car insurance premiums depend on many factors aside from your driving history, such as your ZIP code and age.
 You may or may not get comparable rates from different car insurance companies, so request insurance quotes from multiple providers to find the cheapest car insurance.